Fluorooxoborate

-Common properties are a wide range of transparency from deep ultraviolet (DUV) to near infrared (NIR); non-linear optical response, meaning that a high intensity light will have some power converted to double the frequency; birefringence.
+Common properties are a wide range of transparency from deep ultraviolet (DUV) to near infrared (NIR); non-linear optical response, meaning that a high-intensity light will have some power converted to double the frequency; birefringence.
 The transparency deep into the ultraviolet corresponds to a large band gap, whereby it takes a lot of energy to shift an electron in the material.

-Compared to borates, fluorooxoborates are more likely to have lower dimensional structures such as layers or chains, as there is less oxygen connections available.
+Compared to borates, fluorooxoborates are more likely to have lower dimensional structures such as layers or chains, as there are fewer oxygen connections available.
 Fluorooxoborates are more likely to be noncentrosymmetric as adding one fluorine atom to a boron reduces symmetry.

 Liquid state

 When dissolved, the nature of the fluorooxoborate ions present depends on the boron to oxygen ratio.
 At the lowest oxygen levels BF4− exists, and is converted by oxygen to F3BOBF32−.
 With boron to oxygen ratios near 1, the cyclic B3O3F63− ion predominates.